mafintosh/csv-parser/README.md

 Type: `Function`

 A function that can be used to modify the values of each header.
+Return `null` to remove the header, and it's column, from the results.

 ```js
 csv({